wultra/powerauth-crypto/docs/End-To-End-Encryption.md

 byte[] IV = REQUEST_NONCE;
 ```

-Client must ensure that the `nonce` value is unique and must maintain per-temporary-key  history to prevent nonce reuse.
+Client must ensure that both request and response nonces are unique and must maintain per-temporary-key history to prevent nonce reuse.
 Both request and response nonces must never be reused with the same temporary key.

 3. Build Key Context and AEAD Associated Data: